Traveling with COPD

 When planning a car trip, keep these things in mind.

 Mobile Phone Access

-Find out if you will have mobile phone access all along the way.
+Find out if you will have mobile phone access along your entire route.
 Call your mobile phone carrier or check online.

-Make sure your car has recently been serviced: oil changed, fluids checked, spare tire in working condition.
-Have a jack, jumper cables, flares, blankets, drinking water, and healthy snacks.
+Make sure your car has recently been serviced.
+Ensure that the oil has been changed, fluids have been checked, and the spare tire in working condition.
+Have a jack, jumper cables, flares, blankets, drinking water, and healthy snacks available.

 If you are on oxygen therapy, plan to have enough tanks to last throughout your trip.
 Know where you can have empty tanks exchanged for full ones.
 Take your stationary concentrator with you for use at night.

 A car's electrical system can be modified so you can plug in your concentrator.
 If you already use a concentrator powered by the car's electrical system, have this system checked before you leave.
 Make sure your car's battery and alternator can handle the extra demand.